twg/frontend-scaffolding/readme.md

 - `.combo.combo--rev` - reverse the the way `.combo-first` and `.combo-last` work

 Any of these modifiers can also be applied at a specific breakpoint, rather than across all breakpoints.
 To do this, simply append the breakpoint name to the modifier.
 For example: `.combo.combo--middle--desk` would only vertically center the combo items at the desk breakpoint.

+#### Show / Hide Utility Class

+Scaffolding provides generic show and hide classes to all you to display specific content or elements at specific breakpoints.

+- `.u-show` - Always show element
+- `.u-show-palm` - Show element only at the palm breakpoint
+- `.u-show-lap` - Show element only at the lap breakpoint
+- `.u-show-desk` - Show element only at the desk breakpoint
+- `.u-show-portable` - Show element only at the portable breakpoint
+- `.u-show-large` - Show element only at the large breakpoint
+- `.u-hide` - Always hide element
+- `.u-hide-palm` - Hide element only at the palm breakpoint
+- `.u-hide-lap` - Hide element only at the lap breakpoint
+- `.u-hide-desk` - Hide element only at the desk breakpoint
+- `.u-hide-portable` - Hide element only at the portable breakpoint
+- `.u-hide-large` - Hide element only at the large breakpoint

 ### Stylus